biomejs/biome/website/src/content/docs/linter/rules/use-regex-literals.md

 Enforce the use of the regular expression literals instead of the RegExp constructor if possible.

-It is considered a best practice to avoid the string literal notation on top of the regular expression notation, and use regular expression literals instead of the constructor function.
+There are two ways to create a regular expression:

+- Regular expression literals, e.g., `/abc/u`.
+- The RegExp constructor function, e.g., `new RegExp("abc", "u")` .

+The constructor function is particularly useful when you want to dynamically generate the pattern, because it takes string arguments.

+Using regular expression literals avoids some escaping required in a string literal, and are easier to analyze statically.

 Source: https://eslint.org/docs/latest/rules/prefer-regex-literals/